PaulMWatt/Alchemy/README.md

 I intend to create a more thorough set of tests.
 For now these 4 types have helped me identify plenty of hot-spots to improve the performance.
 Originally I only had a memory model that was dynamically allocated.
 When I ran the first benchmarks, Hg was 100x slower.
 After that I added a static memory model that can be used as well.
 This improved the performance dramatically.
 I will continue to comb through the Hg implementation and structure to improve its speed.
 The current performance report is listed below.

-* I have been able to improve the overal speed of Hg so it only incurs a ~12% overhead.
-* Current performance results:
-* Fundamental Types: 13% faster
-* Packed-bits:        7% faster
-* Unaligned ints:    12% faster
-* Nested types:      70% slower
-* Overall:           12% slower

 * Notes:
 ** The packed-bit fields have been completely reworked.
 They are now smaller, and for the benchmarks they produce faster code.
 ** Some overhead is incurred because all of the fields are zero initialized when an object is created.
 ** I am considering adding an option to not initialize the objects for people who are performance concsious.
 However, I hesitate to do that because it could cause more problems than the performance penalty incurs.
 ** Nested structures cause the largest increase in cost.
 ** I have tracked down many of the causes to be unnecessary copies of the objects.
 I will continue to eliminate these as I find them.

 Previous History (November):
 * History: Hg incurs ~30% overhead (slower) compared to the hand-written version.
 * History: In some cases Hg produces faster code, ~10%.
 This was the fundamental field test.
 * History: Packed bit fields cause the largest increase in cost.

 -------------